GlycanAge is a biological age test paired with expert advice to help guide your wellness.

 A woman sleeping peacefully in a bed with a soft light.

 A common symptom of menopause is trouble sleeping (insomnia).
-Not getting adequate sleep may exacerbate weight gain around the middle, according to a paper published in the Journal of the American College of Cardiology.
+Not getting adequate sleep may exacerbate weight gain around the belly area.
 Inadequate sleep leads to a hormonal imbalance affecting hunger and satiety hormones, ghrelin and leptin, respectively, causing a shift towards increased appetite.

-You should ideally aim to get between 7 and 9 hours of sleep per night - what is the optimal amount will differ from person to person.
+You should ideally aim to get between 7 and 9 hours of sleep per night - the optimal amount will differ from person to person.

 If you are struggling with sleep, you can try a few tricks, such as keeping your bedroom cool to help manage hot flashes and night sweats.
 You should also try to stay away from glowing screens for at least an hour before you would like to sleep.
 If you're just naturally a night owl, try to brush your teeth earlier in the evening to stop you from eating late at night and having your sleep interrupted.